Anchorsify/Anchorsify.github.io/_pages/Equipment.md

  - Cost: 50 Ryo

 ##### First Aid Kit
 A collection of bandages, ointments, and antiseptics.
 First aid kits can be used to stop bleeding from Wounds, as a Speed 10 action per category of wound.
-They can also cure Burns, with a Speed of 2 per level of severity of the burns.
+They can also cure the status effects Burns or Bleed, with a Speed of (Status Severity * 2), ending one of those status effects.
 A single first aid kit can do each of those once before being expended.

 Alternately, it can treat a wound (in the sense of, "this wound has penalty X until treated, and then only penalty Y").
 This is a Speed 15 action per wound category, and completely consumes the first aid kit.